 Jack and Sam are a pair of bank robbers operating in Southeast Asia.
 After they unwittingly steal a drug lord’s money, they find themselves top of the gang’s most wanted list.
 Unbeknownst to the head honcho however, one of the gang decides to use the situation to his advantage and he blackmails Jack into giving him a cut of the stolen cash.
 Feeling trapped, Jack has no choice but to turn to the love of his life, Avalon, to assist him in taking down the gang once and for all.

 Performances from the majority of the cast are as equally uninvolving, although it’s somewhat unfair to criticise when the material is quite this bad.
 John Edward Lee and Pim Bubear are clearly trying their best, but it’s difficult to look back on either of their performances in a positive light.
 Meanwhile, supporting players like Sahajak Boonthanakit and Byron Gibson should really be better (or at least working on better films) but they too fail to leave a lasting impression.
-As for the “big star” Steven Seagal, he really does seem to be completely checked out at this point.
+As for the “big star” Steven Seagal, he seems to be completely checked out at this point.
 The few scenes in which he does feature generally just see him making flirtatious advances towards very young women or quietly scolding lackeys.
 In fact, I’m still not entirely sure whether these were genuine scenes from the movie or if someone just left the camera rolling during his downtime!